-We provide specialist neurorehabilitation for people in Somerset following a brain injury.
+We are a specialist inpatient post-acute rehabilitation setting for people in Somerset with brain injury.
 The injury can be traumatic, for example from a fall or a road accident, or non-traumatic, such as anoxic brain injury, subarachnoid haemorrhage, infections such as encephalitis, following surgical removal of tumour, or as a result of other neurological conditions including Guillain-Barre syndrome or multiple sclerosis.
 In some cases we can also care for patients with spinal injuries.
 Our patients are medically stable and in the early stages of their recovery.

 Our specialist team comprises doctors, nurses, clinical neuropsychologists, physiotherapists, occupational therapists, speech and language therapists and dietitians.
-Patients also have access to social workers, volunteer music and reading therapists, a pastoral advisor and Headway support.
+Patients also have access to social workers, volunteer music and reading therapists, a pastoral advisor, and Headway Somerset.

 SNRC is able to accept patients with Percutaneous Endoscopic Gastrostomy Tubes (PEG) and those being treated under a Deprivation of Liberty Safeguard order (DOLS).